vrurg/raku-WWW-GCloud-API-Storage/docs/md/WWW/GCloud/API/Storage.md

 If there is anything you need but it is missing then, please, consider implementing it and submitting a PR.
 Any other approach would barely proces any outcome for what I do apologize!

+Either way, this module can be used as a reference implementation for a `WWW::GGCloud` API.

 COPYRIGHT
 =========